 BYOD & IoT

 Allowing staff and students to use their own devices provides significant cyber security and data protection risks.
-Unless this is effectively managed the BYOD model can introduce new risks into the classroom – particularly to safety and security.
+The WiFi network must be secure.
+Unless access is effectively managed the BYOD model can introduce new risks into the classroom – particularly to safety and security.
 IoT devices in schools might include interactive whiteboards, virtual reality, robots, tablets and laptops, 3-D printers devices and other devices that may be student or teacher owned.
 IoT devices should be isolated to a separate VLAN where they can be monitored and don’t have access to the rest of the school’s network.
 Also make sure all default passwords are changed on the IOT devices.

 Web security and content filtering helps safeguard digital learning in and out of the classroom by blocking inappropriate content, malware and phishing scams.